Skip to main content

 Solution: Don’t Trust Too Much Metadata… nor Yourself!

-Although in this post we could only cover the tip of the iceberg, it should be pretty clear that metadata are a mine of information but also a minefield.
+In this post, we could only cover the tip of the iceberg.
+It should be pretty clear that metadata are a mine of information but also a minefield.
 This is especially true when dealing with proprietary file metadata, which will not be parsed by most file analysis software.
 A very good starting point for examining the available information in your file is Amped FIVE’s Advanced File Info, going through the various tabs it offers.
 The ffprobe tab will display lots of technical data about the container and the included streams, but it’s also harder to read for a non-expert.

 If you’re dealing with recovering a license plate from a video, probably you don’t have to worry too much about metadata.
 But when the date and time of events matter (e.g., car incident analysis), you’d better ask yourself: am I confident in dealing with this stuff?
 If the answer is “perhaps no”, then call an analyst with experience and get some help.